kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

 The schema implementation will be built on top of the [Open API schema embedded in Kubernetes CRDs](https://github.com/kubernetes/apiextensions-apiserver/blob/master/pkg/apis/apiextensions/types_jsonschema.go).
 To keep the implementation as easy and user-friendly as possible we will only implement the following feature set for now (until further use cases emerge):
-- Basic types:
-    - boolean, integer, number, string
+- Basic types: boolean, integer, number, string
 - Basic validation, e.g. format, minimum, maximum, pattern, required, ...
+- Complex types: objects, arrays
 - Defaulting
     - Defaulting will be implemented based on the CRD structural schema library and thus will have the same feature set as CRD defaulting.
 I.e., it will only be possible to use constant values as defaults.